Thursday, July 27, 2023

 Manchester Hotel

-NEARBY DISTILLERIES: Pepper, Barrel House, Town Branch
+Nearby distilleries: Pepper, Barrel House, Town Branch

 The building is new, but the vibe gives pure bygone fantasy at this recent addition to the Distillery District.
 The rooftop bar is a marvel–no wonder it’s been attracting visitors and locals alike since its opening in June.